-- Allow every child to reach their potential and aspire to achieve their dreams. - Promote a culture where every leader is a leader of SEND and every teacher is a teacher of SEND. - Foster good relationships between pupils with SEND and pupils without SEND. - Eliminate discrimination and embrace diversity.
+- Allow every child to reach their potential and inspire them to reach for the stars. - Promote a culture where every leader is a leader of SEND and every teacher is a teacher of SEND. - Promote a culture and ethos of inclusion and belonging for all learners. - Foster good relationships between pupils with SEND and pupils without SEND. - Eliminate discrimination and embrace diversity.